Sarah McLachlan at Greek Theatre Los Angeles - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are determined by the ticket vendor (e.g., Ticketmaster, AXS).
-Typically, tickets are non-refundable unless the event is cancelled or rescheduled by the artist or venue.
-In the case of a cancellation, refunds are usually processed automatically.
-For rescheduling, fans are often given the option to keep their tickets or request a refund.
-It is crucial to review the terms and conditions at the time of purchase.
+Refund policies are typically determined by the ticket vendor and the event promoter.
+Generally, tickets are non-refundable unless the event is cancelled.
+If an event is rescheduled, tickets are usually valid for the new date.
+It's essential to review the specific terms and conditions at the time of purchase.

 ATMs and payment options?
-ATMs are typically available within the Greek Theatre premises, though it's always wise to bring some cash for convenience, especially for smaller vendors or tips.
-Most bars and merchandise stands within the venue accept major credit cards.
-However, having some cash on hand is a good backup.
+ATMs are often available on-site at the Greek Theatre for cash withdrawals, though there may be fees.
+Most vendors within the venue will accept major credit and debit cards.
+However, having some cash on hand for smaller purchases or in case of technical issues is always a good idea.

 Top Tips for Sarah McLachlan at Greek Theatre Los Angeles